An Exhibition of Golden Silence

-“Not a lot of artists choose to use the golden color, but to me it symbolizes spirituality and the sun.
+“Not a lot of artists choose to use the golden color, but to me, it symbolizes spirituality and the sun.
 And where would we be without the sun and spirituality?”
 Liulia playfully said when introducing her work.
 When giving the introduction, Liulia explained that her work is greatly influenced by her travels and spiritual experiences in the Hindu and Buddhist cultures.
-Her perception of the meaning of the golden color, profoundly imprint the entire concept of the Golden Silence exhibition.
-The art pieces, likewise the photographs and short films, all portrait the essence of the golden color which, to Liulia, embodies happiness, spirituality, sunshine and tranquility.
+Her perception of the meaning of the golden color profoundly imprints the entire concept of the Golden Silence exhibition.
+The art pieces, likewise the photographs and short films, all portrait the essence of the golden color which, to Liulia, embodies happiness, spirituality, sunshine, and tranquility.

 When first scanning the room in which all the art were hung, the great size of the paintings immediately caught my attention.
-“I can’t paint small paintings, because then they need to be controlled and when controlled, they’re no longer art.”
-Liulia explained, yet again with a playful tone of voice.
+“I can’t paint small paintings, because then they [the paintings] need to be controlled and when controlled, they’re no longer art,” Liulia explained, yet again with a playful tone of voice.

 Liulia has spent time studying Literature and Political History at the University of Helsinki and also Visual Arts at the University of Art and Design Helsinki.
 Liulia’s artistic career started in the theatre, her promising theatre work was simply the beginning of her success.
 The Golden Silence isn’t “simply” an art exhibition, but also Liulia’s 30th anniversary as an artist.

 The golden theme is quite striking, likewise the stories behind the inspiration of the art.
 The Golden Silence was truly an inspirational exhibition and I strongly advise you to check it out.
-Liulia’s Golden Silence exhibition will be open for audiences from March 6th 2014 to March 30th 2014 at the Embassy of Finland.
-Don’t miss out on the opportunity of meeting the artist, Marita Liulia, and listening to her inspiring stories of her newest exhibition, Golden Silence.
+Liulia’s Golden Silence exhibition will be open for audiences from March 6th, 2014 to March 30th, 2014 at the Embassy of Finland.
+Don’t miss out on the opportunity of meeting the artist, Marita Liulia, and listening to the inspiring stories of her newest exhibition, Golden Silence.